 If you are a CPS student or staff, please self report your positive case to CPS.edu/COVIDresults and CPS will reach out to you to complete an interview to identify any close contacts.

-Even if the unvaccinated employee/student is asymptomatic, they may have been exposed to the virus and should stay home for 10 days after their last exposure.
-CDPH also recommends that the close contact gets tested three to five days after being exposed, regardless of vaccination status.
+Even if the unvaccinated employee/student is asymptomatic, they may have been exposed to the virus and should stay home for 5 days after their last exposure.
+CDPH also recommends that the close contact gets tested five days after being exposed, regardless of vaccination status.
 Visit the CDPH website to find a testing site near you.

 Health authorities require those who have tested positive for COVID-19 to complete an “isolation” period; those who may have been exposed to COVID-19 and do not have symptoms of COVID-19 must complete a “quarantine” period.
 In practice, isolation and quarantine both mean to stay home and stay separated from others who have not been exposed to COVID-19.

-Vaccinated students who do not have symptoms do not need to quarantine.
-However, unvaccinated students who are close contacts of someone who has tested positive will need to stay home and quarantine.
+Asymptomatic students who are up to date on their Covid-19 vaccines, do not need to quarantine.
+However, unvaccinated students or those who are not up to date on their Covid-19 vaccines, who are close contacts of someone who has tested positive will need to stay home and quarantine for 5 days from their last contact with the positive individual.

 They will be marked absent and they will not have access to live two-way remote instruction.
 They can expect to receive communication regarding coursework and assignments but their learning will continue in an asynchronous format, not via a live two-way exchange.